visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 of red and blue curves, being indented.
 It allows the user to create a plot of a scalar variable as a function of distance along a line.

-1. First we will reset the view.
-Click on the Reset view icon, represented by a camera that has a green "X" around it (The camera is mostly obscured by the X).
+1. First, reset the view again.

   * This will reset your view.